browserengineering/book/book/graphics.md

 A web browser doesn't just download a web page; it also has to show that page to the user.
-In the twenty-first century, that means a graphical application.
-So in this chapter we'll equip our browser with a graphical user interface.[^1]
+In the twenty-first century, that means a graphical application.[^text-browsers] So in this chapter we'll equip our browser with a graphical user interface.

-[^1]: There are some obscure text-based browsers: I used `w3m` as my
+[^text-browsers]: There are some obscure text-based browsers: I used `w3m` as my
     main browser for most of 2011.
 I don't anymore.

 Creating Windows